-This BLOG On Asset Depletion Mortgage Guidelines On Home Purchase Transactions Was Written On January 14th, 2019
+This BLOG On Asset Depletion Mortgage Guidelines On Home Purchase Transactions Was PUBLISHED On November 9th, 2020

 Asset Depletion Mortgage Guidelines is different depending on the lender.